-The Company's accounting policy for equity instruments issued to consultants and vendors in exchange for goods and services follows the provisions of Emerging Issues Task Force ("EITF") No. 96-18, Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services and EITF No. 00-18, Accounting Recognition for Certain Transactions Involving Equity Instruments Granted to Other Than Employees.
-As such, the value of the applicable stock-based compensation is periodically remeasured and income or expense is recognized during their vesting terms.
+The value of equity instruments issued to consultants and vendors in exchange for goods and services is periodically remeasured and income or expense is recognized during their vesting terms.
 The measurement date for the fair value of the equity instruments issued is determined at the earlier of (i) the date at which a commitment for performance by the consultant or vendor is reached or (ii) the date at which the consultant or vendor's performance is complete.
 In the case of equity instruments issued to consultants, the fair value of the equity instrument is primarily recognized over the term of the consulting agreement.
-In accordance with EITF No. 00-18, an asset acquired in exchange for the issuance of fully vested, nonforfeitable equity instruments should not be presented or classified as an offset to equity on the grantor's balance sheet once the equity instrument is granted for accounting purposes.
-Accordingly, the Company recorded the fair value of nonforfeitable equity instruments issued for future consulting services as prepaid consulting fees in its consolidated balance sheets (see Note 5).
+An asset acquired in exchange for the issuance of fully vested, nonforfeitable equity instruments should not be presented or classified as an offset to equity on the grantor's balance sheet once the equity instrument is granted for accounting purposes.

 Basic and Diluted Loss per Common Share.
-In accordance with SFAS No. 128, Earnings Per Share, and SAB No. 98, Computation of Earnings Per Share, basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
-Under SFAS No. 128, diluted net loss per share is computed by dividing the net loss for the period by the weighted average number of common and common equivalent shares, such as stock options and warrants outstanding during the period.
+Basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
+Diluted net loss per share is computed by dividing the net loss for the period by the weighted average number of common and common equivalent shares, such as stock options and warrants outstanding during the period.

 Basic and diluted net loss applicable to common stock per share is computed using the weighted average number of common shares outstanding during the period.
-Common stock equivalents (prior to application of the treasury stock, if converted method) from stock options and warrants were 2,242,730 and 1,812,730 for the six months ended June 30, 2009 and 2008, respectively, are excluded from the calculation of diluted net loss per share for all periods presented because the effect is anti-dilutive.
+Common stock equivalents (prior to application of the treasury stock, if converted method) from stock options and warrants were 2,707,730 and 1,837,730 for the three months ended March 31, 2010 and 2009, respectively, are excluded from the calculation of diluted net loss per share for all periods presented because the effect is antidilutive.
+If the Company reported net income for these periods, no common stock equivalents would have been included in the number of shares used to calculate diluted earnings per share in each of the three months ended March 31, 2010 and 2009, respectively.